UBIT Blocker Strategy

 Let’s take a look at how a UBIT blocker works in the case of flipping houses, which is an investment of choice for many self-directed retirement plan holders.
 In a property flip the property is viewed as inventory held for sale in the normal course of business – or a “dealer activity”.
 This is a UBTI generating activity if done repeatedly.

-Qualifying expenses such as cost of rehab, property taxes, holding cost like property taxes and sales costs would then be deducted from the gross income.
+Qualifying expenses such as cost of rehab, holding cost like property taxes and insurance, and sales costs would then be deducted from the gross income.
 Let’s say the total deductible expenses were $66,000, including $50,000 of rehab & holding costs and 8% for realtor commission and closing costs at the time of sale.
 This leaves a net profit and net taxable amount of $34,000.

 Following is an illustration of how taxes apply to this transaction when done directly by the retirement plan and therefore exposed to UBIT trust rates, and when placed inside of a UBIT blocker corporation.